 - 15 oz can kidney beans drained and rinsed

-- 14.5 oz can diced tomatoes with juices
+- 14.5 oz can diced tomatoes undrained

 - 1.25 oz pkg taco seasoning mix

 - 1 cup shredded Mexican-style cheese